Seasonal flu treatment and flu shots

 Influenza (“the flu”) is caused by the influenza virus that infects the respiratory tract, affecting the nose, throat and lungs.

+The flu can cause severe illness and life-threatening complications, like bacterial pneumonia and dehydration.
+It can also cause chronic medical conditions to worsen.
 Because each flu season is different and the virus evolves over time, the infectious disease specialists at UCHealth continually monitor the latest developments.
 We’re equipped with the latest tools for detecting, treating, and preventing the flu in our communities.

 UCHealth is offering flu shots earlier this year to help reduce the risk of getting and spreading influenza.
 Reducing the amount of people who get the flu and hospitalizations due to it is critical as we work to reduce the spread of COVID-19.

 Getting a flu shot every year is the best way to protect against the flu.

 If you are a primary care patient, you can schedule your flu shot online via My Health Connection starting September 1.

 We’re making sure it’s safe to get your flu shot.

 Your family’s health, safety and well-being are our #1 priority.
 We’re taking necessary measures at all of our facilities, including:

 - Touchless eCheck-in

 - Physically distanced common areas